judempoyo/trelloboardclone/README.md

 # Trello Board Clone

-This project is a Trello clone developed with Angular.
+This project is a Trello board clone developed with Angular.
 It allows managing tasks in boards and lists with various advanced features.

 ## 🚀 Features